How to use compost?

 Compost maturity test

-Mature compost won’t start paying into its pension or creating a savings account.
-So what’s the most accurate way to test its maturity?
+Your compost isn’t sentient and can’t let you know that it’s mature on its own.
+Thank goodness.
+But how can you test it for maturity?
 Much like the start of every great plan, for this, you’ll need a tupperware dish and some radish seeds.

 Place some of your compost in the container and throw in the radish seeds.
 If they start to germinate, your compost is good to go.
 If not, you’ll have to continue with the waiting game.